-Subsequent to December 31, 2017, the Company continues to have a working capital deficiency.
+Subsequent to June 30, 2018, the Company continues to have a working capital deficiency.
 It is estimated that it may require approximately \$1.5 million in total working capital to continue to operate the Company and pay the liabilities of the Company, including all accrued liabilities.

-The Company currently has paid employees through its US operations at the Bishop Mill, California through its wholly owned subsidiary company, 0877887 BC Ltd.
+The Company currently does not have paid employees through its US operations at the Bishop Mill, California through its wholly owned subsidiary company, 0877887 BC Ltd.